FREQUENTLY ASKED QUESTIONS

 Graduate and Employer Satisfaction

-At 6 months and 5 years, graduates report being satisfied or highly satisfied with the nursing program offered at Emporia State University.
+At 6 months graduates report being satisfied or highly satisfied with the nursing program offered at Emporia State University.
 Employers are satisfied with the graduates' performances by indicating they would likely again hire graduates from our nursing program.

 Student and Graduate Accomplishments